Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     | rgName             | `<yourRGname>` |

     > **Note**
-    > Location is where the managed service identity for this policy assignment will be created. |
+    > Location is where the managed service identity for this policy assignment will be created.
+    > We have already a policy assignment deployed on this scope make sure that you extend the json array correctly.

     e.
 Open the file `Microsoft.Authorization_policyAssignments-Deploy-FirewallPolicy.parameters.json` in the folder `azopsreference\3fc1081d-6105-4e19-b60c-1ec1252cf560\contoso\platform\connectivity\.AzState` in your **Visual Studio Code**.
 Copy the following section (ensure you include the `{` and `}` characters):